casper-network/docs/source/docs/casper/operators/setup/node-endpoints.md

 ## Restricting Access for Private Networks

-Any node can join Mainnet and Testnet since they are public Casper networks.
+Any node can join Mainnet and Testnet and communicate with the nodes in the network.
 Private networks may wish to restrict access for new nodes joining the network as described [here](https://docs.casperlabs.io/operators/setup-network/create-private/#network-access-control).

 ## Summary of Related Links